 There’s a special little boy, Kate hasn’t even met yet, whose whole future hangs on her decision.
 As Christmas approaches once more, time is running out for St Nicholas Bay to work its magic.
 Will Kate make the right decision and get the ready-made family she’s never dared dream of, or will it disappear – along with her oldest friend – as Christmas Eve closes in?

-‘The Gift of Christmas Yet to Come’ has featured in two Kindle top ten charts and is available here.
+‘The Gift of Christmas Yet to Come’ has been a number one bestseller in one of the Amazon charts and is available here.

 What the reviewers are saying so far: